 In a truly epic, rock star move, the Foo Fighters front man finished the show.

-However, the broken leg surely meant a whole bunch of remaining tour dates would be cancelled, including last Saturday night’s performance at the Xcel Energy Center in St. Paul, Minnesota.
-I was hopeful I could catch them on the reschedule, the next time around.
+But surely the broken leg meant the remaining tour dates would be canceled, including their stop in Minneapolis?
+I would just have to catch them on the reschedule, the next time around.

 The Show Must Go On

 And rock they did, for nearly three hours.
-I got the sense they were making a real effort to make up for the fact that Dave wasn’t able to move around in his typical front-man fashion.
+They were making a real effort to make up for the fact that Dave wasn’t able to move around in his typical front-man fashion.
 It was a different experience, no doubt.
 But they delivered a great show.
 He took the time to talk us through his busted leg, the band’s decision not to cancel the tour and the creation of his special throne.

 Any organization that wants sustainable success has to embrace change, constantly reinvent amid changing circumstances and take some calculated risks that push people directly out of their comfort zone.
 Bold, visionary leadership is required.

-And make no mistake Dave Grohl is the CEO of a thriving enterprise in it’s 20th year of existence known as the Foo Fighters.
+And make no mistake: Dave Grohl is the CEO of a thriving enterprise known as the Foo Fighters; they’ve been around more than 20 years now.
 He also happens to be the president of Roswell Records, one of his side gigs.
 He adapts, evolves, adjusts and has dealt with incredible personal and professional adversity.
 For a closer look inside the band’s epic journey to where they are today, I highly recommend the documentary Foo Fighters: Back and Forth.

-It was also pretty clear on Saturday night this band is still having fun and seems genuinely grateful for the opportunity to do what they love at the highest level.
-It was a bit of risk rolling out in a mechanical chair and no doubt, they had to anticipate that a bit of criticism could be forthcoming.
-This is also a band with a reputation for being serious about music, but not taking themselves too seriously.
+It was clear that this band is still having fun and seems genuinely grateful for the opportunity to do what they love at the highest level.
+It was a bit of risk rolling out in a mechanical chair, and no doubt, they had to anticipate that it might draw a bit of criticism.
+This is a band with a reputation for being serious about music, but not taking themselves too seriously.

 Last Friday night, their Kansas City concert was being protested by Westboro Baptist Church.
 The band decided to arrive at the Sprint Center in the back of a pickup truck, clapping and blasting “Never Gonna Give You Up” next to protesters.